college-questr/questr-front-end/README.md

 3.)
 Before creating a pull.
 All existing tests needs to pass When you do make a pull request add me @kiamco as a reviewer.

+## keep in mind

+  -we dont have a backend yet so anything that invloves and api call just leave it blank

 ## Getting Started